NhatHoang2002/raw-note/_posts/dataquest/dataquest-engineer/2019-04-07-dataquest-engineer-1.md

 ### Connecting to Postgres

 - **[SQLite](https://www.sqlite.org/)** as it is one of the most common database engines that is used.
-- SQLite contains most of the SQL commands that are used with bigger engines which means *if you know SQLite, you know the basics of every other SQL database*.
+- SQLite contains most of the SQL commands that are used with bigger engines which means *<mark>if you know SQLite, you know the basics of every other SQL database</mark>*.
 - The biggest **drawbacks** of SQLite in a data production system are due to its positves in development.
 Because of its simple use case,
-	- SQLite was not built for multiple connections.
+	- SQLite was **not built for multiple connections**.
 	- SQLite only allows a single process to write to the database
 	- **making it difficult to share with multiple people and services**.
 - Remember that the **goal of the data engineer** is to <mark>unlock the data platform to a wide group of analysts, data scientists, or any other interested member in an organization</mark>.